PriyaGhosal/BuddyTrail/README.md

 **Interactive Travel Map:** Explore popular destinations across India and around the world.
 Click on markers to learn more about each location.
 **Dark & Bright Mode:** Switch between dark and bright modes for a comfortable browsing experience, day or night.
 **Hotel Finder:** Find the best hotels at affordable rates, handpicked to suit your budget and preferences.
+**Flight Booking:** Book flights at the best prices, with options tailored to your travel needs.